Discover the Latest Business Trends and Earn CEU Credits. Register for August Webinars Today! Learn More >

 Government Relations

 NKBA actively monitors legislation and public policy developments impacting the kitchen and bath industry, sharing key updates each month through our Government Relations Newsletter.
+A repository of newsletters, as well as additional resources to self-advocate on issues important to you, can be found on the Government Relations webpage.

 Hot topics this month include:

 We hope you benefit from the value these resources bring to you, your profession, and the kitchen & bath industry.
-Please reach out directly to Steven Campeau, NKBA’s Senior Manager, Global & Government Relations at scampeau@nkba.org, for any specific questions.
+Please reach out directly to Steven Campeau, NKBA’s Senior Manager, Global & Government Relations at scampeau@nkba.org, with any specific questions.

 Professional Development